Kichmengsko-Gorodetsky District

 Kichmengsko-Gorodetsky District (Ки́чменгско-Городе́цкий райо́н) is an administrative and municipal district (raion), one of the twenty-six in Vologda Oblast, Russia.
 It is located in the east of the oblast and borders with Velikoustyugsky District in the north, Podosinovsky District of Kirov Oblast in the northeast, Oparinsky District of Kirov Oblast in the southeast, Vokhomsky District of Kostroma Oblast in the south, Nikolsky and Babushkinsky Districts in the southwest, and with Nyuksensky District in the northwest.
 The area of the district is 7025 km2.
 Its administrative center is the rural locality (a selo) of Kichmengsky Gorodok.
-District's population: 22,187 (2002 Census); The population of Kichmengsky Gorodok accounts for 34.9% of the district's total population.
+The district's population: 22,187 (2002 Census); The population of Kichmengsky Gorodok accounts for 34.9% of the district's total population.

 Geography

 Almost all of the district belongs to the basin of the Yug and two of its main tributaries, the Kichmenga (left) and the Yontala (right).
 Only a few rivers in the northwest of the district drain into the Sukhona.
 The Yug starts in the south of the district, flows south, exits the district, then makes a bow through the town of Nikolsk and reenters the district, crossing it from southwest to northeast before entering Kirov Oblast.

 Much of the district is covered by coniferous forests (taiga).
 The district area is hilly and belongs to the Northern Ridge hill chain.